-As we have an explicit representation of the pressure, it can be verified in some cases that r{β} is a C^1 -function21 of parameters implying that $p(\beta, \mu, \lambda, \gamma, h)$ is differentiable w.r.t. parameters.
-In this particular situation, the proofs of Theorems 3.1, 3.3, 3.6, 3.8, 3.10 and 3.12 done in Section 6.2 could also be performed without our notion of equilibrium states by using Griffiths arguments [20, 22, 23], which are based on convexity properties of the pressure.
-We explain it shortly and we conclude with a discussion of an alternative proof of Theorem 3.3.
+As we have an explicit representation of the pressure, it can be verified in some cases that $r{\beta}$ is a $C^1$ -function of parameters implying that p $(\beta, \mu, \lambda, \gamma, h)$ is differentiable w.r.t. parameters.
+In this particular situation, the proofs of Theorems 3.1, 3.3, 3.8, 3.10, 3.12 and 3.14 done in Section 6.2 could also be performed without our notion of equilibrium states by using Griffiths arguments [29, 30, 31], which are based on convexity properties of the pressure.
+We explain it shortly and we conclude by a discussion of an alternative proof of Theorem 3.3.

-Remark 8.1.
-Our method gives access to all correlation functions at once (cf. Theorem 6.15) and is generalized in [14] to all translation invariant Fermi systems.
-However, computing all correlation functions with Griffiths arguments [20, 22, 23] requires the differentiability of the pressure w.r.t. any perturbation as well as the computation of its corresponding derivative.
+Remark 8.1 Our method gives access to all correlation functions at once (cf. Theorem 6.15).
+It is generalized in [18] to all translation invariant Fermi systems.
+However, computing all correlation functions with Griffiths arguments [29, 30, 31] requires the differentiability of the pressure w.r.t. any perturbation as well as the computation of its corresponding derivative.
 This is generally a very hard task, for instance for correlation functions involving many lattice points.